BrentGrammer/Statistics/NOTES/Statistics/ShannonEntropy.md

 ## Shannon Entropy (Entropy in Information theory)

 - Surprising things (less certain things) convey more information
+  - A sample of all the same values has an entropy of 0 (it is not surprising and predictable to get a value of x in all x's).
+A sample of completely random and unique values, the entropy is 1 (each value is the maximal surprise)
   - In information theory, "surprising" means things that are unpredictable and not just unexpected.
 Predictability is the key measure of "surprise". i.e. a coin toss is very surprising - it is 50% chance and unpredictable.
   - Entropy is the amount of "surprise" in a system.
 When the probability of an event is 0 or 1, then there is no surprise -- no uncertainty.
 Then the entropy is 0.
 - As you approach a probability value that represents more and more uncertainty, the entropy increases and therefore the more information the uncertain event conveys